skyg4mb/LatchMyCar/mycar/README.md

 #### CONFIGURATING MYCAR ####

-* For configurate MyCar, edit Detec.py in the line secretid, appid with your latch application
+* For configurate MyCar, edit Detect.py at the line secretid and appid with your latch application

 ```
 	AppId